martinsadab/A-Predictive-Torque-Demand-Approach-for-Energy-Management-in-Dual-Motor-BEVs/README.md

 Below is the plot showing the energy improvements in Battery state of charge and in Miles per gallon equivalent compared to the baseline controller
 <img src="./Images/MPGe_plot.png" alt="MPGe" width="500">

-Figure 4: Energy efficiency improvement in Miles per gallon equivalent (MPGe)
+Figure 4: Energy efficiency improvement in Miles per gallon equivalent (MPGe) compared to baseline

 ## Conclusion